 Propane regulators must always be installed with the regulator vent facing downward.
 Regulators that are not in compartments have been equipped with a protective cover.
-Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage that could result in the regulator not operating correctly.
+Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage that could result in regulator not operating correctly.
 The regulator has the only moving components in the propane system.
 Its sole function is to reduce the high and varied pressure from the propane containers to safe and consistent low operating pressure.
-The small inlet is the first stage, which reduces the container pressure to 10-13 pounds.
+The small inlet is the first stage, which reduces the container pressure to 10 - 13 pounds.

-The second stage then reduces the 10-13-pound pressure to an operating pressure of 11 inches W.C. (water column) or 6.35 ounces of outlet pressure to your appliances.
+The second stage then reduces the 10 - 13 pound pressure to an operating pressure of 11 inches W.C. (water column) or 6.35 ounces of outlet pressure to your appliances.
+The second stage is adjustable and may need to be adjusted for precise operation.
+We suggest this to be normal maintenance and performed once per year.
+Do not make this adjustment without a manometer.
+This instrument is required to read actual pressure.